dataloop-ai-apps/pipeline-templates/automatic_modalities_pipeline/README.md

 Add an event trigger to the pipeline.

-1. Click on the first node, which is marked by the play button.
+1. Click on the first node, marked by the play button.
-2. On the trigger section, click on the “+” button.
+2. On the trigger section, click the “+” button.
 3. Select the Type -> **Event**, Action -> **Created**, and paste the following DQL.

 ```json